grafana/tempo/docs/tempo/website/troubleshooting/response-too-large.md

   grpc_server_max_send_msg_size: <size>
 ```

-Note that the server config block is not synchronized across components.
+The server config block is not synchronized across components.
-Most likely, you will need to increase the message size limit in multiple components.
+Most likely you will need to increase the message size limit in multiple components.

 ### Querier

-Additionally, querier workers can be configured to use a larger message size limit as well.
+Additionally, querier workers can be configured to use a larger message size limit.

 ```yaml
 querier: